 - Steal credentials

-Attack Capabilities
+React2Shell (CVE-2025-55182) Attack Capabilities

-What Attackers Can Do:
+A. What Attackers Can Do

 1. Bypass authentication in victim’s browser